zelite/Make-Effective-Data-Visualization/README.md

 ## Summary

 This project visualizes a trimmed down subset of data from the [Lahman’s Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/).
 The visualization shows the high proportion of baseball players who are left-handed and compares their performance (batting average and number of home run) to the remaining players.
+You can [see the visualization here.](http://zelite.github.io/Make-Effective-Data-Visualization/)

 ## Design